Two Ways To Generate An SFTP Private Key

 Next, navigate to the section Public Key Authentication and then click Generate Key Pair.

-Choose an encryption type and length and then select PEM for the file type.
+Choose an encryption type and length, then select PEM for the file type.
 You may also specify a password.
 When done, click the OK button.

 The private key file will then automatically download to your SFTP client.
 Click Save File to save it in your default download folder.

-Be sure you move that file from the download folder to another location that only you know.
+Be sure to move that file from the download folder to another location only you know.

 Bonus Tip

 There's still another way of generating an SFTP private key.
-Your users can actually generate their own keys locally using a third party software like PuTTYGen.
-Once the key is generated, they can send them to your server admin, who will then import the key into the key manager and then bind it with a user account.
+Your users can generate their keys locally using third-party software like PuTTYGen.
+Once the key is generated, they can send it to your server admin, who will import the key into the key manager and bind it with a user account.

 Here's a video that shows you how it's done: